Overcoming limitations on gate fidelity in noisy static exchange-coupled surface qubits: Discussions

 \subsection{Spectrum of optimized pulses}

-Figure~\ref{fig:spectrum_vs_relaxation} summarizes how energy relaxation and pure dephasing reshapes the spectrum of the Krotov-optimized control.
-Throughout, we quantify the \emph{width} $w$ by the full width at half maximum (FWHM) of each spectral line and the \emph{height} $h$ by the corresponding peak amplitude.
-As in the closed-system case discussed above, the optimal spectrum indicates that Krotov’s method exploits the full set of available control degrees of freedom; this behavior persists even with relaxation.
-We do not consider the long-coherence-time limit here, because the optimization setup differs fundamentally from the closed-system case: rather than using a Trotterized exponential unitary propagator, we evolve density matrices using the Lindblad master equation, employing three encoded density matrices to reduce computational cost~\cite{Goerz2014}.
+{A central practical question is how QOCT improves fidelity.
+This insight should guide future experimental pulse designs.
+To build this intuition, we analyze the control fields in the frequency domain and track how decoherence reshapes the spectral content of the Krotov-optimized pulses.} Figure~\ref{fig:spectrum_vs_relaxation} summarizes how energy relaxation and pure dephasing reshapes the spectrum of the Krotov-optimized control.
+Throughout, we quantify the \emph{width} $w$ by the full width at half maximum (FWHM) of each spectral line and the \emph{height} $h$ of the corresponding peak amplitude.
+As in the closed-system case discussed above, the optimal spectrum indicates that Krotov method exploits the full set of available control degrees of freedom; this behavior persists even with relaxation.
+We do not consider the long-coherence-time limit here, because the optimization setup differs fundamentally from the closed-system case.
+Instead of aTrotterized exponential unitary propagator, we evolve density matrices using the Lindblad master equation, employing three encoded density matrices to reduce computational cost~\cite{Goerz2014}.
 While a finite coherence time in the Markovian Lindblad formalism will induce a decrease in fidelity regardless of the shape of the applied pulse~\cite{Jankovi2024}, by acting on the pulse-/Hamilonian-dependence of the average gate fidelity~\cite{hartmann2025nonlinearity}, an optimized pulse can mitigate this decrease as illustrated in the Supplemental Material Fig.~\ref{fig:optimal_works}.

-Across both channels, the optimized pulses remain resonant as there is no discernible peak drift from the transition frequencies, while all the peak envelopes broaden with larger error rates.
-In particular, for energy relaxation, the amplitude of the peaks appear to remain more or less constant, while for pure dephasing, the peak height increases as dephasing strengthens, as illustrated in the lower-right panels of Figure~\ref{fig:spectrum_vs_relaxation}(a) and (b).